• LLS

 Abbvie

-Genentech - Biogen - A Member of the Roche Group
+Amgen Oncology AstraZeneca Bristol-Myers Squibb Genentech - Biogen - A Member of the Roche Group Gilead - Kite Lilly Novartis Pfizer Syndax

-The Leukemia & Lymphoma Society® (LLS) is a global leader in the fight against cancer.
-The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
-LLS funds lifesaving blood cancer research around the world, provides free information and support services, and is the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.
+The Leukemia & Lymphoma Society® (LLS) is the global leader and innovator in creating a world without blood cancer.
+The LLS mission: Cure blood cancer and improve the quality of life of all patients and their families.
+LLS is focused on accelerating research, providing free support and services, and advocating for policies to ensure access to quality, affordable care.

 The Leukemia & Lymphoma Society is a 501(c)(3) organization, and all monetary donations are tax deductible to the fullest extent allowed by tax laws.
 Please check with your financial advisor if you have more questions.
+Tax Identification Number: 13-5644916

 • Copyright